Skip to main content

 Which classes are being checked?

 It's dependent on the testing level specified in the underlying CI job.
-The level set will dictate which test classes run, which in turn triggers the check of code coverage on the corresponding apex class(es).
+The level set will dictate which test classes run, which in turn triggers the check of code coverage on the corresponding Apex class(es).
 Consider these two examples:

 Example 1